Spain and the American Civil War: Relations with the Union

-After asking Cassius Marcellus Clay, who preferred Russia as destination, Lincoln named Carl Schurz minister to Spain and instructed him to block Spanish recognition of the Confederacy, improve commercial ties, and remind Spain that it had been Southerners who wanted to annex Cuba.
-The naming of Schurz (an abolitionist, antimonarchist, and veteran of the German revolutions of 1848–1849) was protested by the Spanish minister to Washington Gabriel García Tassara, and the fact that he had been proposed for, and rejected already by Portugal and Brazil was considered a snub.
-Schurz himself believed that the ministry to Spain was the most important after Mexico, but he despised the country, and resigned after several months hinting that Spain would soon recognize the Confederacy.
-After returning to the States, Schurz reiterated again his belief that Spain, France, and Britain would soon recognize the Confederacy unless the Union won decisive battles and pushed for total emancipation, both in rebel and loyalist states.
-His provisional replacement was Horatio J. Perry, the American husband of Spanish poetess Carolina Coronado.
+Lincoln first offered the position of minister to Spain to Cassius Marcellus Clay, who turned it down in favor of Russia.
+The nomination then fell to Carl Schurz, who was instructed to prevent Spanish recognition of the Confederacy, improve commercial ties, and remind Spain that it had been Southerners who wanted to annex Cuba before the war.
+The election of Schurz -- an abolitionist, antimonarchist, and veteran of the German revolutions of 1848–1849 -- was protested by the Spanish minister to Washington Gabriel García Tassara, and the fact that he had been proposed for, and rejected already by Portugal and Brazil was considered a snub by Spain.
+Schurz himself believed that the Spanish ministry was the most important after Mexico, but he despised the country, and resigned after he warned for several months that Spain would soon recognize the Confederacy.
+After returning to the States, Schurz reiterated his belief that Spain, France, and Britain would recognize the Confederacy soon, unless the Union won decisive battles and pushed for total emancipation in rebel and loyalist states.
+His provisional replacement was Horatio J. Perry, the American charge d'affairs and husband of Spanish poetess Carolina Coronado.
 Coronado negotiated with the Spanish royal family in private and, through a series of widely published poems, promoted the aims of the Lincoln administration, especially the abolition of slavery.

-In 1862, the military governor in occupied New Orleans, Benjamin Butler, seized specie from several European consulates including the Spanish, under claims that it was being used to purchase weapons for the Confederates.
-Following protests of Spain and other countries, Butler was recalled and all confiscated items were returned.
+In 1862, the military governor in occupied New Orleans, Benjamin Butler, seized specie from European legations including the Spanish consulate, claiming that they were purchasing weapons for the Confederates.
+Following protest of Spain and other countries, Butler was recalled and all confiscated items returned.

 Proposed European mediation

 Spain supported French proposals to mediate in the conflict in 1862 and 1863, but allowed France to take the lead.
-In June 1863, a few months after the House of Commons voted against recognizing the Confederacy, France extracted from Spain a plea to recognize the CSA if France did it first, regardless of British stance.
-However, emperor Napoleon III soon became uninterested in the American Civil War due to the lack of decisive Confederate victories and the outbreaks of the January Uprising and Second Schleswig War in Europe.
+In June 1863, a few months after the House of Commons voted against recognizing the Confederacy, France extracted from Spain a plea that she would recognize the CSA if France did it first, regardless of British stance.
+However, emperor Napoleon III soon became uninterested in the American Civil War due to the lack of decisive Confederate victories and the beginning of the January Uprising and Second Schleswig War in Europe.